Grant592/grant592.github.io/_posts/2022-05-31-databricks-part1.md

     return track_features
   ```

   Now using the functions above, we need to go through a few stages.
-To avoid hitting the Spotify API rate limit (although they don't seem to make this public anywhere) we'll try to use requests which can take mstrings of multiple id's in one call.
+To avoid hitting the Spotify API rate limit (although they don't seem to make this public anywhere) we'll try to use requests which can take strings of multiple id's in one call.
 The stages are:
   * Get list of artists (already stored in dict) - for each artist
     * Get list of albums - for each album
       * Get all tracks - join tracks into string of 100 song ids max